evalieve/inception/README.md

          ```

     - **Fill in the Values**:
-      Open the newly created .env file, delete the comment and replace the placeholder values with the actual configuration values.
+      Open the newly created .env file, remove the comment and replace the placeholder values with the actual configuration values.

       For example:
         ```env